GM Announces Cuts At Car Assembly Plants In Michigan, Ohio, Canada

 The communities impacted by the decision are digesting the news.

-"They told me straight up there's nothing we can do," Ontario Premier Doug Ford told lawmakers, according to CBC.
-He called the decision "absolutely devastating," and the broadcaster reported that thousands of workers at the Ontario plant stopped working after hearing about the announcement.
+"They told me straight up there's nothing we can do," Ontario Premier Doug Ford told lawmakers, according to the CBC.
+He called the decision "absolutely devastating," and the broadcaster reported that thousands of workers at the Ontario plant stopped working Monday.

 As Michigan Radio reported, Detroit Mayor Mike Duggan called the news "troubling" and said that the union and local officials are "working together to come up with a solution that works for GM and the employees."